 June 2, 2021

-“Processing” data implies that we are changing the data in some way.
-An example of data processing would be notching out 60Hz of noise from data.
+The action of processing data implies that we are changing the data in some way.
+An example of data processing would be notching out 60Hz of noise from a signal.

-- Data processing is also distinct from system identification, which leverages insights from data analysis to estimate the properties and characteristics of a system.
+It is also distinct from system identification, which leverages insights from data analysis to estimate the properties of a system.
 Newton used detailed moon analyses from John Flamsteed to better identify the moon’s motion around the earth.

 Data Processing Operations